JunsolKim/kakao-arena-melon-ysocio13/README.md

 ## How to run

  1. Run `python preprocess.py` to preprocess the dataset.
- 2. Run `python inference.py` to generate recommendations which will be saved in `results.json`.
+ 2. Run `python inference.py` to generate recommendations which are saved in `results.json`.

 ## Reference